jon-jacky/home/commonplace.md

   condemned them; or at best a historical or racial heritage which must permanently cripple them, or else they would have already made use of their opportunities.
-The period which culiminated about the middle of the century was therefore once of unexampled callousness, not merely because the poverty which surrounded middle class respectability was so shocking that the native rich learned not to see it ... but because the poor, like the outer barbarians, were talked of as if they were
+The period which culiminated about the middle of the century was therefore one of unexampled callousness, not merely because the poverty which surrounded middle class respectability was so shocking that the native rich learned not to see it ... but because the poor, like the outer barbarians, were talked of as if they were